jadonv/Arcade-Marquee/README.md

 ZEDMD
 ```

-The script downloads the official ZeDMD 5.1.7 128×32 firmware and flashes it to the ESP32.
+The script flashes the known-working **ZeDMD 5.1.7 128x32 firmware** to the ESP32.

 ---

-# Step 3 — Configure ZeDMD
+# Step 3 - Configure ZeDMD

-After flashing, the LED panels may display the ZeDMD configuration screen.
+After flashing, the LED panels may display the ZeDMD configuration interface.

 Set: